The Dada movement

 Some of Duchamp's Works

-Le Grand verre (The Bride Stripped Bare by her Bachelors, even / La Mariée mise à nu par ses célibataires, même)
+Le Grand Verre (The Bride Stripped Bare by her Bachelors, even / La Mariée mise à nu par ses célibataires, même)

 The Green Box / La Boîte verte (whose contents have been published in Duchamp du signe suivi de Notes)